Skip to content

 Examples of good commit messages:

-1. Run Tests Locally: Run both unit and integration tests to ensure your changes don't break existing functionality:
+1. Run Tests Locally: Run tests and linting to ensure your changes don't break existing functionality:

 Pull Request Requirements